rpaut03l/poisonedrag-ragshield-group6-iitj_TriShieldRAG/docs/study/RAGSHIELD_PRACTICE.md

 FIX:   Cmd+R (or Ctrl+R) in browser — clears cache in 2-3 seconds

 ERROR: "NotOpenSSLWarning: urllib3 v2 only supports OpenSSL 1.1.1+"
 FIX:   This is just a WARNING, not an error — safe to ignore.

-It
-       means your Python's built-in SSL library is older than what urllib3 v2 prefers.
-The script will still run correctly.
-       If you want to silence it permanently:
-         .venv/bin/python3.11 -m pip install 'urllib3<2'
+ERROR: DEMO_MODE=2 raises "FileNotFoundError: DEMO_MODE=2 (Scale
+        Mode) requires two files that don't exist yet"
+FIX:   You haven't built the embeddings/index files yet.
+Follow
+       Section B.3 above, Steps 1-2, before trying Step 3 or 4.

+ERROR: process gets "killed" partway through embedding a huge
+       dataset (e.g. running WITHOUT --limit on the full 2.6M docs)
+FIX:   Your machine likely ran out of memory holding that many
+       documents at once.
+ALWAYS test with --limit first:
+         --limit 5000    (few minutes)
+         --limit 50000   (tens of minutes)
+         --limit 500000  (a few hours)
+         (no --limit)    (full 2.6M — only after the above all worked, budget most of a day, or run overnight)

 ERROR: script seems "stuck" after printing setup info, no crash,
        just no more output for a while (e.g. a lock/mutex message)